WestDRI/wgpages/content/julia20230420/julia-02-intro-parallel.md

 - multi-threading with Base.Threads and ThreadsX.jl
 - multi-processing with Distributed.jl
 - ClusterManagers.jl (very briefly)
-- DistributedArrays.jl—distributing large arrays across multiple processes
+- DistributedArrays.jl -- distributing large arrays across multiple processes
-- SharedArrays.jl—shared-memory access to large arrays from multiple processes
+- SharedArrays.jl -- shared-memory access to large arrays from multiple processes

 We will **not** be covering the following topics today (although we hope to cover them in our future webinars!):

 - Concurrent function calls ("lightweight threads" for suspending/resuming computations)
-- MPI.jl—a port of the standard MPI library to Julia
+- MPI.jl -- a port of the standard MPI library to Julia
 - MPIArrays.jl
 - LoopVectorization.jl
 - FLoops.jl
 - Transducers.jl
-- Dagger.jl—a task graph scheduler heavily inspired by Python's Dask
+- Dagger.jl -- a task graph scheduler heavily inspired by Python's Dask
 - DistributedData.jl
 - GPU-related packages